Logo Voyage

 • 1 Innamincka Town Sunset Lookout (although there is no address, it can be found when going about 1 km northeast of the town using Browne Street).

-• 2 Innamincka Station, Innamincka Station Road (use Innamincka Station Road, an unpaved track).
+• 2 Innamincka Station, Innamincka Station Rd (use Innamincka Station Road, an unpaved track).
 One of the driest cattle farms anywhere in Australia, and it's no surprise why.
 Innamincka Station is on private land.

 The heritage listed Elizabeth Symon Nursing Home Innamincka